Description of infographic - Get started with My CFIA

 Make sure you have the information required.
 There is a dotted line pointing to a clipboard on the right of the page.
 The clipboard title reads: "Information Required" and lists two requirements outlined below.

-There are two options for the first requirement.
-One option is to provide a Business Number (BN).
+The first requirement is to provide a Business Number (BN).
 For sole proprietorship, corporation, or partnership, you will need your 9-digit BN issued by the Canada Revenue Agency (CRA).
 For validation purposes, the legal name entered in My CFIA must match the one associated with the BN.

 The second requirement is to provide a Proof of Authority Form (CFIA 5805) signed by the person identified in BN ownership information kept on file by CRA or on the proof of business document(s) submitted to the CFIA.)